Grasp Any Region: Towards Precise, Contextual Pixel Understanding for Multimodal LLMs: Related Works

 \section{Related Works}

-\textbf{Multimodal Large Language Models (MLLMs).} Typical MLLMs~\citep{liu2023llava, li2024llavaov, liu2024llavanext, bai2025qwen25vl, zhu2025internvl3, wu2024deepseekvl2, lei2025scalability, wang2025ross3d, wang2025ross, tong2024cambrian, yang2024few, yang2024leveraging, lei2025scalability} project visual features extracted from pre-trained visual encoders~\citep{radford2021learning, zhai2023sigmoid} to LLM for understanding multimodal contents.
+\textbf{Multimodal Large Language Models (MLLMs).} Typical MLLMs~\citep{liu2023llava, li2024llavaov, liu2024llavanext, bai2025qwen25vl, zhu2025internvl3, wu2024deepseekvl2, lei2025scalability, wang2025ross3d, wang2025ross, tong2024cambrian, yang2024few, yang2024leveraging, yang2025elucidating, yang2025polynomial, yang2026multi} project visual features extracted from pre-trained visual encoders~\citep{radford2021learning, zhai2023sigmoid} to LLM for understanding multimodal contents.
 However, these models usually lack precise localization capabilities~\citep{lian2025describe, lin2025perceive} and struggle to understand specific regions.
 One potential solution is to ``think with images''~\citep{o3, wang2025vgr, wang2025traceable}.
 But these agentic models require complex multi-turn conversations, while we mainly focus on precise perception within a single-turn dialogue.

 \textbf{Region-Level MLLMs.} Different from conventional image-level comprehension, localized understanding requires MLLMs to capture regional attributes.
-Previous methods either utilize visual markers~\citep{yang2023setofmask}, bounding boxes~\citep{zhang2024gpt4roi, chen2023shikra, you2023ferret, rasheed2024glamm}, or segmentation masks~\citep{yuan2024osprey, lian2025describe}, to represent regions-of-interests within an image.
+Previous methods either utilize visual markers~\citep{yang2023setofmask}, bounding boxes~\citep{zhang2024gpt4roi, chen2023shikra, you2023ferret, rasheed2024glamm, lee2024toward, ma2024groma}, or segmentation masks~\citep{yuan2024osprey, lian2025describe}, to represent regions-of-interests within an image.
 We simply regard masks as visual prompts, since masks have less ambiguity than other representations.

-However, previous approaches only support a single visual prompt, and often neglect global context. \method is designed for modeling the relationship between an arbitrary number of visual prompts while effectively maintaining crucial global context.
+Beyond prompt representations, effectively balancing global scene context with local details remains an open problem.
+Existing methods struggle to master both.
+Methods like DAM~\citep{lian2025describe} excel at local perception but lack a holistic view of the global context.
+Conversely, earlier works like GPT4RoI~\citep{zhang2024gpt4roi} and GLaMM~\citep{rasheed2024glamm}, while incorporating the global image, tend to lose crucial local details by pooling region features into single vectors. \method is designed specifically to solve this dilemma.
+Based on this, \method excels in modeling the relationship between an arbitrary number of visual prompts while effectively maintaining crucial global context and sufficient local details.

 \textbf{Benchmarks for Region-Level Understanding.} Typical region-level benchmarks only evaluate the \textit{caption} quality for \textit{single prompt} using conventional language-based captioning metrics~\citep{you2023ferret, yuan2024osprey, zhang2024omg, guo2024regiongpt, rasheed2024glamm}, model-based similarities~\citep{chen2025revisiting, yuan2024osprey}, and LLM-Judged accuracies without the need for reference captions~\citep{lian2025describe}. \bench is to systematically evaluate the comprehension capabilities with multiple visual prompts.
 It contains a caption protocol to measure the correctness of descriptions for the relation between visual prompts, and a VQA protocol to evaluate \textit{both} the basic understanding capability for specific regions, \textit{e.g.}, color and shape, and advanced compositional reasoning abilities for multiple regions.